notoriousbfg/tim/NOTES.md

 Later...
 I think I have sorted it.
 I should probably write some tests now.

 I think a callable will have to be a statement, not an expression.
 I don't think there's any instance of a function that will not be attached to a list in some way.

+### 04/07/23

+I am completely dumbfounded as to how to print statements and expressions.
+A list is a special kind of statement, whose values (other statements and expressions) we want to print.

+The approach I have taken thus far is to create a "PrintVisitor" and then how to handle the printing of each type of statement & expression is handled by the struct itself.
+However, this is a problem because what I actually want to do is _evaluate_ the value first with the interpreter, then print the values in their own kind of way.
+But I don't have access to the interpreter in this current implementation.